robb-j/gruber/README.md

 await store.delete("/some/key");
 ```

-The store is meant for temporary resources, so its mostly meant to be called with the `expireAfter` option
+The store is meant for temporary resources, so its mostly meant to be called with the `maxAge` option

 > The `MemoryStore` is also useful for testing, you can provide a TimerService to mock time